powerflo-data/Final-Project-Ironhack/README.md

 ![alt text](https://github.com/powerflo-data/Final-Project-Ironhack/blob/main/audio_features.JPG)

-Since this is an supervised machine learning approach (SL), it is necessary to have data about songs coming with their specific audio features and additional the genre of each song. <br>
+Since this is a supervised machine learning approach (SL), it is necessary to have data about songs including their specific audio features and additional the genre of each song. <br>
 <br>
 Therefore I used the spotipy API to: <br>
 - scrape thousands of songs and their audio features <br>